 The most important part of implementing read-aloud strategies is reinforcement.
 I learned early on that if you’re not willing to reinforce rules immediately, the rules might as well not exist.
 Consistency will be appreciated by children in particular.
 Be consistent, brief, and matter-of-fact in your corrections and you’ll see results.

 “Put a Bubble In Your Mouth” is a great storytime management strategy where your little learners puff out their cheeks to create a “bubble” that should not “pop” unless they are given permission to speak.
 These “bubbles” are cute, funny, and effective.
-I introduce the idea of putting a bubble in your mouth at the beginning of the read aloud and remind my audience as needed that their bubbles should stay in place until they’re asked to answer.
+I introduce the idea of putting a bubble in your mouth at the beginning of the read-aloud and remind my audience as needed that their bubbles should stay in place until they’re asked to answer a question.
 I usually get a giggle from the child when I point out a “popped” bubble.

 Rhymes to Remind

 Using songs, rhymes, or clapping can also help outline behavior expectations.
-Many educators use clapping patterns to draw attention.
-It’s magical how all hands end the sequence so quickly!
-To set guidelines for younger groups, I use the opening song “If You’re Ready for a Story” for my storytimes.
+Many educators use clapping patterns to draw attention—to set guidelines for younger groups, I used the opening song “If You’re Ready for a Story” for my storytimes.

-My favorite strategy was to turn on our listening ears, put a bubble in our mouth, and sit still.
-But the first few verses were about stomping our feet, clapping our hands, and letting off some steam.
+My favorite strategy was to add lines about turning on our listening ears, putting a bubble in our mouth, and sitting still.
+The first few verses were about stomping our feet, and clapping our hands to let off some steam.

 Sharing is Caring

-The best way to motivate some is to explain why a certain behavior is expected.
-Remind your little learners that if they don’t stay seated, they might block the pictures for others.
-Explain that interrupting can ruin the story for their fellow learners.
+The best way to motivate some children is to explain why a certain behavior is expected.
+I would remind little learners that if they don’t stay seated, they might block the pictures for others.
+I would also explain that interrupting can ruin the story for their fellow learners.
 Give your audience buy-in and they’ll respond.
 Most wiggly, distracting actions aren’t done maliciously, and most kids don’t want to take away from others’ experiences.